MUSC Student Handbook

 The Library’s primary purpose is to meet the information needs of faculty, staff and students, and to support the curriculum, research, and patient care goals of the Colleges of Dental Medicine, Medicine, Pharmacy, Nursing, Health Professions and Graduate Studies and the Medical Center.
 The Library serves as a database and knowledge center, an academic support unit, an electronic educational center, and a leader in information planning.

 The MUSC Library occupies the 2nd, 3rd, and 4th floors of the James W. Colbert Education Center and Library, with entrances on the 2nd and 4th floors.
-Students have MUSC ID card access to the 2nd and 3rd floors of the library 24 hours a day, seven days a week, 365 days a year.
-Entrance is via the 2nd floor.
+Students have MUSC ID card access to the library 24 hours a day, seven days a week, 365 days a year.
+At this time entrance is via the 2nd floor.
+During the year card access to the 3rd and 4th floor via the elevator should be available.

 The Library Homepage URL is http://www.library.musc.edu/.